-Horry-Georgetown Technical College offers a Certificate program in Diagnostic Medical Sonography, and Vascular Sonography.
+Horry-Georgetown Technical College offers an associate degree program in Radiologic Technology and a certificate program in Computerized Tomography.
 The programs provide students with the basic knowledge and principles needed to become professionals in their field of study.
 The programs also are devoted to providing quality patient care through professional health care education.

-The Diagnostic Medical Sonography certificate program is designed to comply with the Standards for an Accredited Educational Program in Diagnostic Medical Sonography as set forth by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
-The program is accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs).
-The Program Effectiveness Data may be accessed online at www.caahep.org Our program annual effectiveness data may also be accessed online on our web page https://www.hgtc.edu/documents/academics/programs/dms/program-effectiveness.pdf
+The Radiologic Technology Associate Degree program is designed to comply with the Standards for an Accredited Educational Program in Radiologic Sciences as set forth by the Joint Review Committee on Education for Radiologic Technologists (JRCERT).
+The Associate Degree program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The Program Effectiveness Data may be accessed online at www.jrcert.org.
+Our program annual effectiveness data may also be accessed online on our web page.

-Graduates from our programs are eligible to sit for the nationally recognized certification examination administered by The American Registry for Diagnostic Medical Sonography® (ARDMS®) and The American Registry of Radiologic Technologists® (ARRT®).
+Graduates from our programs are eligible to sit for the nationally recognized certification examination administered by the American Registry of Radiologic Technologists for Radiography (ARRT).

-Students enrolled in the program are regarded as mature, responsible persons seeking an education in the field of Medical Imaging Sciences.
+Students enrolled in the program are expected to exhibit mature, responsible professional behaviors required for assimilation into the field of Medical Imaging Sciences.
 They are not considered employees of the clinical education centers.
-The following information is provided to inform the students of the policies and requirements of this educational program.
+The following information is provided to inform the students of the policies and requirements of these educational programs.

-This student handbook was developed and approved by the Medical Imaging Sciences program officials, clinical instructors, and advisory committee to ensure students adhere to the scope of practice, and Code of Ethics for Sonographers.
+This student handbook was developed and approved by the Medical Imaging Sciences program officials, clinical instructors, and advisory committee to ensure students adhere to the scope of practice, and Code of Ethics for Radiographer.
 Breach of policies may result in progressive discipline as described in this handbook.